torvalds/linux/Documentation/driver-api/mtdnand.rst

 should return 0, if the device is busy (R/B pin is low) and 1, if the device is ready (R/B pin is high).
-If the hardware interface does not give access to the ready busy pin, then the function must not be defined and the function pointer this->dev_ready is set to NULL.
+If the hardware interface does not give access to the ready busy pin, then the function must not be defined and the function pointer this->legacy.dev_ready is set to NULL.

 Init function
 -------------